MattCamp44/GameAIByExample_Exercise1/README.md

 # Game AI By Example - Chapter 2 - State-driven agent design

-This is my extension for the second chapter’s project of the book “Game AI by extension” by Mat Buckland.
+This is my extension for the second chapter’s project of the book “Game AI by example” by Mat Buckland.

 ## Overview